 There are six lessons in each unit, and my 9-year-old has been working through the course at a pace of 2-3 lessons each week, or one unit every two weeks.
 The lessons seem to be pretty fascinating to her little sister who really enjoys watching the story and even practices saying the vocabulary words.

 The course also contains a page to view the student’s grades so the parent can check up on how their student has been doing on the tests and quizzes.
 Some of the activities include the student recording themselves saying the vocabulary words, and you can listen to these as well — I’m not sure but I think that if you purchase the teacher supported version, the teacher listens and evaluates these recordings.

-I would be remiss to mention however, that unfortunately for us, the price of the course (which is for one student, one level, and one year) is beyond what we budget for any single subject in our homeschool.
+Middlebury Interactive Languages courses are not cheap, but we have found them to be very high quality.
 Budget constraints aside, if you are looking for online language learning, check out the various courses offered by Middlebury, and the reviews from other members of The Homeschool Review Crew.